-This 5 ingredient keto chocolate cake is to die for!
+This 5 ingredient keto chocolate cake is the pinnacle of sugar free desserts!
 It is incredibly moist, rich and chocolatey and comes in at only 2.5 net carbs per slice.
 Sugar free cake at its best.

 Do you want to see everyone at your table sink into silence, occasionally interrupted by a contented sigh?
 Serve this sugar free cake and watch the magic happen.

 I love all the recipes I post on this site, but this sugar free chocolate cake recipe is special.
 That's because it's more than just a chocolate cake.
 It's a crazy good, wonderfully rich Keto chocolate cake.